 Choosing the right DUI attorney to work with you on your case is critical.
-Because of possible obstacles associated with DUI law in Pennsylvania, it is also important to have representation from a lawyer who understands both sides of the law, the prosecution and the defense.
-Michael O’Day has spent years working with DUI cases as an Assistant District Attorney in Pittsburgh, experience that gave him inside knowledge of the tactics commonly used by prosecutors and police officers in drunk driving cases.
-As a defense attorney, Michael O’Day has seasoned investigation and cross-examination strategies, and has represented clients in jury trials for more than 20 years.
+Because of possible obstacles associated with DUI law in Pennsylvania, it is also essential to be represented by a lawyer who understands both sides of the law, the prosecution, and the defense.
+Michael O'Day has spent years working with DUI cases as an Assistant District Attorney in Pittsburgh.
+This experience gave him inside knowledge of the tactics commonly used by prosecutors and police officers in drunk driving cases.
+As a defense attorney, Michael O'Day has seasoned investigation and cross-examination strategies and has represented clients in jury trials for more than 20 years.

 The Penalties for DUI in Pennsylvania